 The Authority shall hold regular meetings monthly and may hold special meetings from time to time.
-Notice of all meetings shall be filed in advance with the office of the secretary of state as provided in section 1-21 of the General Statutes.
-All regular and special meetings shall, except as the notice of a meeting states otherwise, be held at the offices of the Authority.
+Notice of all meetings shall be filed in advance with the office of the secretary of state as provided in the Connecticut General Statutes.
+All regular and special meetings shall, except as the notice of a meeting states otherwise, be held at the offices of the Authority or virtually in accordance with the Connecticut General Statutes.
 All regular and special meetings, except executive sessions, shall be open to the public.